I developed rigorous evaluations for machine reading comprehension systems. Some of the resulting ideas were written up

 I also explored techniques for identifying high-quality responses to controversial Internet articles.

-As a Ph.D. student, I studied methods for extracting semantic representations from natural-language text.
-I particularly looked for ways to incorporate linguistic analysis and insights into natural language technologies, most notably the principles of Construction Grammar.
+As a Ph.D. student, I studied methods for extracting structured semantic representations from natural-language text.
+I looked for ways to incorporate linguistic insights into natural language technologies, most notably the principles of Construction Grammar.

 I developed an annotation scheme and associated corpus called BECAUSE, which annotated the cause-and-effect relations stated by a text.
-The scheme was designed to represent explicit causal relations expressed by nearly any construction, not just conventional lexical items.
+The scheme was designed to represent causal relations expressed by nearly any linguistic construction, not just discrete words/phrases.

-I also developed two systems for automatically extracting and classifying relations in the BECAUSE scheme: Causeway, a tagger involving learned lexico-syntactic patterns and feature-engineered classifiers, and DeepCx, a neural transition-based tagger.
+I also developed two systems for automatically extracting and classifying causal relations: Causeway, a tagger involving learned lexico-syntactic patterns and feature-engineered classifiers, and DeepCx, a neural transition-based tagger.